TusharSharma23/Calculator/README.md

 # Calculator

-A simple calculator with improved layout.
+A simple calculator with improved layout and input as a String expression which makes it limitless.